xtanaa001/academic-kickstart/content/authors/admin/_index.md

 # - Algorithmic mechanism design and game theory.
 # - Online algorithms in optimization, mechanism design, and machine learning.
 # - Algorithms for sequential decision-making under uncertainty.

+# Current topics of interest include i) algorithmic mechanism design, ii) online algorithms in optimization and machine learning, and iii) sequential decision-making under uncertainty.

+# For more details, please see [Research](/research) and [Publication](/publication) page.

+## This website is still under construction!
+Information shown here may be incomplete or even misleading!
 ---

 I am a postdoc at the [Department of Electrical & Computer Engineering](https://www.ece.utoronto.ca), [University of Toronto](https://utoronto.ca), hosted by Prof. [Alberto Leon-Garcia](https://www.nal.utoronto.ca/).